Skip to content

 3

-When the eggs are to be used at a later date, they will be thawed, the woman will resume the second half of an IVF cycle: adding sperm to the eggs, embryo transfer, and freezing any spare embryos.
+When the eggs are to be used at a later date, they will be thawed.
+When you are ready, you then resume the second half of the IVF cycle: adding sperm to the eggs, embryo transfer, and freezing any spare embryos.

 Note that even in younger age groups, (under 37 years), it's important to understand that not all eggs may survive the freezing and thawing process.
 Additionally, some thawed mature eggs might not fertilize or develop into the blastocyst stage.
 Moreover, not all transferred embryos may lead to pregnancy.
 Rest assured, our team is dedicated to providing the best care and support to optimize your chances for a successful outcome.